iftheshoefritz/99bottles/README.md

 Checkout the code:

     git clone git@github.com:iftheshoefritz/99bottles.git
-    git co pre-exercise
+    git checkout pre-exercise

-IN THE KATA (you can start early if you want):

-Run the tests:
+Make sure you can run the tests:

     > ruby test/bottles_test.rb

+IN THE KATA: (you can start early if you want)

 Edit lib/bottles.rb to make the test pass.